WTO negotiations on domestic regulation disciplines

 - in the case of licensing procedures not in themselves a restriction on the supply of the service”.

-Working Party on Domestic Regulation back to top
+Working Party on Domestic Regulation

 A Working Party on Domestic Regulation was established in 1999 for the purpose of the negotiations, and replaced the earlier Working Party on Professional Services.

-Why are disciplines on domestic regulation required? back to top
+Why are disciplines on domestic regulation required?

 The GATS already contains disciplines on barriers to trade in services in the form of restrictions on market access (Article XVI) and on national treatment (Article XVII).
 Market access restrictions encompass quantitative restrictions such as limitations on the number of services suppliers, total value of services transactions or assets, total number of services operations, the total quantity of services output, the total number of persons that may be employed, as well as measures restricting or requiring specific types of legal entity or joint venture, and foreign equity limitations.
 The obligation of national treatment prohibits the discriminatory treatment of foreign services and services suppliers when compared to domestic services and services suppliers.